 Get tattoo inspiration, purchase beautiful hand-crafted Chinese fan and take in the awesome street art sprinkled around in between the warehouses, fashion workshops, and studios.

-Enjoy an evening of cultural experience at a theatre show
+Things to do in Beijing: Enjoy an evening of cultural experience at a theatre show

 If you’d prefer to watch Chinese Kung Fu, then take a visit to the Red Theatre.
 The performances are outstanding and tell the story of a young boy on his journey to becoming a Kung Fu master.